THE ABSOLUTE BEST PLACES TO ELOPE IN CALIFORNIA

 WHERE TO STAY - There are multiple hotels within walking distance, can't beat that.

 Joshua Tree National Park is an enchanting place.
 It is a landscape where two distinct desert ecosystems come together forming a truly unique landscape.
 From the parks namesake vegetation, to the surreal geologic features, and the world class sunrises and sunsets, it's easy to see why Joshua Tree is such a popular place for elopements in Southern California.
+Don’t forget to stay till after dark!
+As they say “Half the park is after dark”.

 WHEN TO VISIT - Temperatures in the summer average close to 100°, not exactly ideal temps to explore in.
 The fall is the ideal time to explore the desert.